 These shoes are not waterproof and they measure up just below the ankle.
 That means they’re borrowing characteristics from just about every class of outdoor shoe on the market today.

-These are probably ideal for the hiker who needs a trail runner for weekend getaways, an approach shoe for canyoneering and climbing, and the traction of a rugged hiker for when conditions might get nasty.
+They are a lightweight shoe ideal for the hiker who needs a trail runner for weekend getaways, an approach shoe for canyoneering and climbing, and the traction of a rugged hiker for when conditions might get nasty.

-I’d recommend this shoe for those within a day’s drive of just about every type of terrain conquerable and I think are the best hiking shoes under $100.
+I’d recommend this shoe for those within a day’s drive of just about every type of terrain conquerable.

 With names like The North Face and Gore-Tex, it’s hard for most hikers to turn down a shoe like this.
-With a full toe cap and rugged lugs, this shoe is made to be as robust and protective as a trail runner can be.
+With a full toe cap, roomy toe box and rugged lugs, this shoe is made to be as robust and protective as a trail runner can be.

 I like the overall low profile and minimal design.
 It’s a more traditional lacing system than the Salomon X Ultra so I wouldn’t expect quite as snug of a fit.